-Term Definition Person/People with MI People with an organic disorder of the brain or a clinically significant disorder of thought, mood, perception, orientation, memory, or behavior that meets both of the following: • Is detailed in a diagnostic code list published by the commissioner of Minnesota Department of Human Services and verified by a qualified Mental Health Professional • Seriously limits a person's capacity to function in primary aspects of daily living such as personal relations, living arrangements, work, and recreation Program Guide A document developed to implement Bridges and Bridges RTC under statutory requirements Public Housing Authority (PHA) Public Housing Authorities (PHAs) provide decent, safe, and affordable quality rental housing for eligible low-income families, the elderly, and persons with disabilities Regional Treatment Center (RTC) Regional Treatment Center.
-A facility where the state provides active inpatient treatment for People with Mental Illness, developmental disabilities, chemical dependency and/or elderly who have complex medical conditions and challenging behaviors Release of Information (ROI) Release of Information.
-A signed and dated authorization by the Participant allowing the Housing Agency and relevant LMH Entity to share information about the Participant Segregated Settings As defined by the Minnesota Olmstead Plan, "often have qualities of an institutional nature.
+Person/People with MI: People with an organic disorder of the brain or a clinically significant disorder of thought, mood, perception, orientation, memory, or behavior that meets both of the following:

+• Is detailed in a diagnostic code list published by the commissioner of Minnesota Department of Human Services and verified by a qualified Mental Health Professional

+• Seriously limits a person's capacity to function in primary aspects of daily living such as personal relations, living arrangements, work, and recreation

+Program Guide: A document developed to implement Bridges and Bridges RTC under statutory requirements.

+Public Housing Authority (PHA): Public Housing Authorities (PHAs) provide decent, safe, and affordable quality rental housing for eligible low-income families, the elderly, and persons with disabilities.

+Regional Treatment Center (RTC): Regional Treatment Center.
+A facility where the state provides active inpatient treatment for People with Mental Illness, developmental disabilities, chemical dependency and/or elderly who have complex medical conditions and challenging behaviors.

+Release of Information (ROI): Release of Information.
+A signed and dated authorization by the Participant allowing the Housing Agency and relevant LMH Entity to share information about the Participant.

+Segregated Settings: As defined by the Minnesota Olmstead Plan, "often have qualities of an institutional nature.
 Segregated settings include, but are not limited to: (1) congregate settings populated exclusively or primarily with individuals with disabilities; (2) congregate settings characterized by regimentation in daily activities, lack of privacy or autonomy, policies limiting visitors, or limits on individuals' ability to engage freely in community activities and to manage their own activities of daily living; or (3) settings that provide for daytime activities primarily with other individuals with disabilities."
-Examples of Institutions or Segregated Settings include a Regional Treatment Center (RTC), a community behavioral health hospital, nursing homes, adult foster care, or other hospital or residential treatment center To evaluate if a setting is potentially segregated, use the three criteria listed in the Segregated Settings definition.
+Examples of Institutions or Segregated Settings include a Regional Treatment Center (RTC), a community behavioral health hospital, nursing homes, adult foster care, or other hospital or residential treatment center.